Bambusa oldhamii

 Bambusa oldhamii, known as giant timber bamboo or Oldham's bamboo, is a large species of bamboo.
 It is the most common and widely grown bamboo in the United States and has been introduced into cultivation around the world.
 It is densely foliated, growing up to 20 m tall in good conditions, and can have a diameter of up to 10 cm.

 Description

 Bambusa oldhamii grows to 17–20 m in height, with green culms reaching a maximum of 10 cm in diameter.
 Shoots grow rapidly in warmer months.
 The branches are short and leaves long.

 Taxonomy

-It was first described by Munro in 1868, the type specimen collected in Taiwan by Oldham (after whom the species was named).
+It was first described by Munro in 1868, the type specimen collected in Taiwan by Richard Oldham (after whom the species was named).
 It is grouped in the subgenus Dendrocalamopsis.
 Dendrocalamus latiflorus is a misapplied name, under which it has been sold in the United States.
 It has also been confused with the related species B. atrovirens of Zhejiang in mainland China.